 The Bachelor of Arts / Master of Arts (BA/MA) program in Education is designed for Education majors wishing to extend their learning in Education by beginning their graduate coursework in their senior year and, thereby, earning a Master’s degree following their fifth year of instruction.

 All students admitted into the program will be awarded a BA degree at the end of their senior year (assuming they have completed all requirements for the BA degree) along with teacher certification.
 Consequently, they may graduate in the same four years as all other undergraduates and will be permitted to walk with their graduating class.
-At the end of their fifth year, and assuming all requirements for the MA degree have been fulfilled, the students are awarded the MA degree.
+At the end of their fifth year, assuming all requirements for the MA degree have been fulfilled, the students are awarded the MA degree.

 Qualified Education majors, interested in obtaining an MA in conjunction with their BA degree, may apply in the beginning of the second semester of their Junior Year (normally January).